-The second type of camp is a college specific camp.
-The majority of colleges offer their own camps and this is a great way to be seen and show the coach you are really interested.
+The second type of camp is a college-specific camp.
+The majority of colleges offer their own camps and this is a great way for student-athletes to be seen and show the coach they are really interested.

 Ronald Baum of Homerun Softball says, "Going to a camp at a college is still the best way to check out a school and meet the players."
 If you are interested in a certain school, and they have a clinic, you should attend.

 Baum does warn that if you're looking at a college camp, with the hopes of being recruited, make sure that college is looking at you.
 Find out if they are still recruiting for that year and check the school's website for additional information.